-I am not happy with the current services provided.
+What if I am not happy with the current services provided?

-Under this consultation process we are unable to deal with complaints about the quality of current provisions.
-Please visit our website or contact your neighbourhood/housing officer through our contact centre on 0333 400 8222 to discuss any issues you are experiencing.
+Under this consultation process we are unable to deal with complaints about quality of current provisions.
+Please visit our website or contact your housing officer to log any issues you are experiencing as a formal complaint.